-Transgender student means a student whose gender identity or gender expression is different from that traditionally associated with the gender he/she was assigned sex at birth.
+Transgender student means a student whose gender identity or gender expression is different from that traditionally associated with the gender assigned sex at birth.

-Acts Regardless of whether they are sexual in nature, acts of verbal, nonverbal, or physical aggression, intimidation, or hostility that are based on sex, gender identity, or gender expression, regardless of whether they are sexual in nature, where the act has or that have the purpose or effect of having producing a negative impact on the student's academic performance or of creating an intimidating, hostile, or offensive educational environment are prohibited under state and federal law.
+Acts The district prohibits acts of verbal, nonverbal, or physical aggression, intimidation, or hostility that are based on sex, gender identity, or gender expression, regardless of whether they are sexual in nature, where the act has or that have the purpose or effect of havingproducing a negative impact on the student's academic performance or of creating an intimidating, hostile, or offensive educational environment, regardless of whether the acts are prohibited under state and federal law.sexual in nature.
 Examples of the types of conduct which are prohibited in the district and which may constitute gender-based harassment include, but are not limited to:

-- 1. Refusing to address a student by a name and the pronouns consistent with his/her gender identity - 2.
-Disciplining or disparaging a transgender student because hisor excluding him/her mannerisms, hairstyle, or style of dress correspond to from participating in activities for behavior or appearance that is consistent with his/her gender identity, or a non-transgender student because his/her mannerisms, hairstyle, or style of dress dothat does not conform to stereotypes for his/her genderstereotypical notions of masculinity or are perceived femininity, as indicative of the other sexapplicable - 3.
-Blocking a student's entry to the bathroom that corresponds to his/her gender identity because the student is transgender or gender-nonconforming - 4.
-Taunting a student because he/she participates in an athletic activity more typically favored by a student of the other sex - 5.
+- 1. Refusing to address a student by a name and the pronouns consistent with his/herthe student's gender identity - 2.
+Disciplining or disparaging a transgender-student because his/her mannerisms, hairstyle, or style of dress correspond to his/her excluding the student from participating in activities, for behavior or appearance that is consistent with the student's gender identity, or a non-transgender student because his/her mannerisms, hairstyle, or style of dress dothat does not conform to stereotypes for his/her genderstereotypical notions of masculinity or are perceivedfemininity, as indicative of the other sexapplicable - 3.
+Blocking a student's entry to the bathroomrestroom that corresponds to his/herthe student's gender identity because the student is transgender or gender-nonconforming - 4.
+Taunting a student because he/shethe student participates in an athletic activity more typically favored by a student of the other sex - 5.
 Revealing a student's transgender status to individuals who do not have a legitimate need for the information, without the student's consent - 6.
-Use of gender-specific slurs - 7.
-Physical assault of a student motivated by hostility toward him/her because of his/her gender, gender identity, or gender expression
+Use of Using gender-specific slurs

+7. Physical assault of Physically assaulting a student motivated by hostility toward him/herthe student because of his/herthe student's gender, gender identity, or gender expression

-The district's_uniform complaint procedures (AR 1312.3) shall be used to report and resolve complaints alleging discrimination against transgender and gender-nonconforming students.
+The district's uniform complaint procedures (AR 1312.3) shall be used to report and resolve complaints alleging discrimination against transgender and gender-nonconforming students.